 Children receive free healthcare in Luxembourg via the health insurance of their parent or guardian.
 They generally see a family doctor as the first point of healthcare but don’t need a referral to access pediatricians or pediatric healthcare specialists.
 In fact, you can choose to have a pediatrician rather than a GP monitor your child’s health and development.

-According to a 2020 UNICEF study, 16.5% of young people aged 10–19 in Luxembourg suffer from mental disorders, which is higher than the global average of 13%.
 Children’s mental health in Luxembourg is monitored from around the age of two and continues through the early years and school years.
-If problems with mental health are identified, help is available through the Early Rehabilitation Service ((Hëllef fir de Puppelchen) which supports children up to the age of four.
+If developmental or psychological problems are identified, help is available through the Early Rehabilitation Service (Hëllef fir de Puppelchen) which supports children up to the age of four.

-If you have concerns about your child’s mental wellbeing, you can contact your GP, a specialist such as a child psychologist, or the school healthcare team.
-As mentioned children’s psychotherapy costs are excluded from state health insurance reimbursement.
-However, children can also get confidential support independently from their GP or support services such as Kanner Jugendtelefon (KJT).
+If you’re concerned about your child’s mental wellbeing, you can speak with your GP, a child psychiatrist or psychologist, or the school’s healthcare team.
+Children can also access confidential mental health support independently through services like Kanner-Jugendtelefon (KJT).

 Other organizations offering mental healthcare support include: